- Starting a Business Checklist - September 9, 2021

 Have a Question?
 Add it to the bottom of this post!

 In part 2 of this series, we discussed how to incorporate multiple businesses under a single “umbrella” LLC, Corporation or Partnership by filing multiple DBAs or fictitious business names.
 Many people often have questions about filing a DBA registration to create a fictitious business name.
 And many just simply ask, what is a DBA?

-The DBA is often misunderstood, but it can be a valuable way to structure a business and gain some protections of your rights as a business owner.
-However, you need to make sure you know the limitations of a DBA to protect your intellectual property and trademark rights.
+The DBA is often misunderstood, but it can be a valuable way to promote your business and gain some protections of your rights as a business owner.
+However, you need to make sure you know exactly what a DBA is and is not as well as the limitations of a DBA so you may protect your intellectual property and trademark rights.

 - Business banking: Filing a DBA enables you to get a business bank account in the name of your business and take payments in the name of your business, even if you haven’t formed an LLC.

 - Flexibility: DBAs are easy and affordable to file, so they offer great flexibility to suit the needs of your expanding, evolving business.
 For example, if Jane Doe Cookbooks, LLC launches a new website, they can file a DBA for “JaneDoeCookbooks.com” which would keep that site’s business activities covered under the umbrella protection of the original LLC.
 If Jane Doe Cookbooks, LLC starts offering private chef services, online cooking classes, or starts selling cooking supplies, they could easily file DBAs for each of these new ventures under the same overall LLC.

 What are the limitations of filing or registering a DBA?